 Backlighting: The display's

 touch-sensitive controls are located on the front of the unit.
-There is a Click
+There are 3

-Wheel and Select button allow you to navigate through menus and song lists,
+and Select button allow you to navigate through menus and song lists, highlight

-highlight the desired selection, and select the item.
-To avoid unwanted actions
+the desired selection, and select the item.
+To avoid unwanted actions due to

-due to accidental button pressing, you can disable the iPod nano's buttons with
+accidental button pressing, you can disable the iPod's buttons with the

 Playback Functions: You can set

-the iPod nano to repeat one song over and over, or repeat all songs in the list
+the iPod to repeat one song over and over, or repeat all songs in the list

 (album or playlist) from which the song was selected.
 You can also have the iPod